-- Q. Can I use multicast or broadcast modes in virtual network?
+Can I use multicast or broadcast modes in the virtual network?

 Virtual Networks can only work in unicast mode.
-So, in other words, multicasting and broadcasting functions are not supported by VNET.
+Multicasting and broadcasting functions are not supported by VNet.

-- Q. Can I add additional subnets to an VNET?
+Can I add additional subnets to a VNet?

 You can always configure additional subnets in a virtual network.

 You cannot do so.
-You must delete the virtual machine and then assign to an VNET of your choice.
+You must delete the virtual machine and then assign it to a VNet of your choice.